top of page

 Refund Policy for Title IV Recipients

-Upon a student’s complete withdrawal from a term or program, ICO will calculate the percentage of aid and charges earned by the student and the percentage of aid that is required to be returned to the federal financial aid program.
-For the purpose of Title IV refunds, ICO will identify those students as those who have received a Federal Direct Unsubsidized Loan and/or Graduate Plus Loan since FWS funds are considered earned by the student as compensation for work completed and is not subject to a refund calculation.
+Upon a student’s complete withdrawal from a term or program, ICO will calculate the percentage of aid and charges earned by the student and the percentage of aid required to be returned to the federal financial aid program.
+For Title IV refunds, ICO will identify those students as those who have received a Federal Direct Unsubsidized Loan and/or Graduate Plus Loan since Federal Work Study (FWS) funds are considered earned by the student as compensation for work completed and is not subject to a refund calculation.

 Particular break periods that occur throughout the year are: